mnaauval/katalon-project/README.md

 ## 🚀 Project Overview

-This project is about my past and recent Katalon Project.
-I learn from my mistake and keep improving my skill
+This is where I document my learning experiences and insights about Katalon Studio 🧑‍💻.
+Designed to inspire others and foster a community of continuous growth and knowledge-sharing 🙌.

 ---